 Breaking even in the NFL sometimes was the goal each year.
 The Stapletons folded because of the Great Depression.
 After the Cincinnati Reds went 3-6-1 and 0-8-0 in consecutive seasons, they could not pay their league team dues and simply folded.
 The Eagles lost $80,000 during one season and went bankrupt, then was sold for $4,500 to Bert Bell.

-After a few seasons as an NFL owner, Bell became frustrated that all the great college players would only sign with a handful of teams whereas squads like his own could only hire the marginal athletes or the leftovers.
+After a few seasons, Bell became frustrated that all the great college players would only sign with a handful of clubs whereas squads like his own could only hire the marginal athletes and the leftovers.
 Another issue was that teams would get into bidding wars with each other for the same player.
-And of course, franchises like Bell’s Eagles were perennial bottom-dwellers and were almost always outbid.
+And of course, franchises like Bell’s Eagles were perennial bottom-dwellers and were always outbid.

 Every year the rich got richer and the poor got poorer.
 Bell felt that the current system was broken.

 At the owner’s meeting in 1935, Bell decided to make a suggestion to change how teams accumulated their rosters.
 His idea was that at the end of each season, a list would be compiled of all eligible college seniors and that a selection process would take place in reverse order of the previous year’s standings.